15 Ways to Prepare Your Garden for the Fall Season Transition

 If you use mulch in your garden beds, consider refreshing it after you’ve cleared everything out.

-Mulching your garden beds this time of year will help to block weeds, maintain moisture, insulate the soil, and add organic matter to the soil for a healthier garden in the spring.
+Mulching your garden beds this time of year will help block weeds, maintain moisture, insulate the soil, and add organic matter for a healthier garden in the spring.

 Leaves make a great substitute for mulch and have many of the same benefits as mulch.
 As the leaves break down, they add nutrients to the soil.